HuangJingwen09/Simple-Multicycle-CPU/README.md

+A simple school work.
-folder with "_tmp" is only copied for quick simulation. the other one can be programmed onto a basys3 directly.
+<br>folder with "_tmp" is only copied for quick simulation.
+the other one can be programmed onto a basys3 directly.